arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Here we outline a mainland-island model for a sexual population which may be subject to selection in both the haploid and diploid phases.
-We think of this model as a caricature of a bryophyte, pteridophyte or fungal population, but as we shall see below, the model encompasses both diplontic and haplontic life cycles as well.
+We think of this model as a caricature of a bryophyte, pteridophyte, algal or fungal population, but as we shall see below, the model encompasses both diplontic and haplontic life cycles as well.
-Throughout, we shall assume that sexes need not be distinguished, and that selfing is possible.
+Throughout, we shall assume that sexes need not be distinguished.
-We assume a regular and synchronous alternation of generations, where an island population of $N$ haploids (gametophytes) produces an effectively infinite pool of gametes which unite randomly to form $N k$ diploid individuals (sporophytes).
+We assume a regular and synchronous alternation of generations, where an island population of $N$ haploids (gametophytes) produces an effectively infinite pool of gametes from which $2Nk$ gametes are sampled that unite randomly to form $N k$ diploid individuals (sporophytes).
-The $Nk$ diploids produce in turn an effectively infinite pool of haploid spores through meiosis, of which $N$ are drawn to form the next haploid generation.
+The diploid generation produces in turn an effectively infinite pool of haploid spores through meiosis, of which $N$ are drawn to form the next haploid generation.
 In each generation, we assume $M$ haploid individuals on the island are